 - If you think the dividend stock CFD will decrease in value, you place a ‘sell order’

-An additional benefit of trading dividend stocks is that you will be able to apply leverage.
-This means that you can amplify your stakes, and effectively trade with more than you have in your account.
-In the UK, stock CFDs can have leverage of up to 1:5 applied, and even more if you are classed as a professional trader.
+While trading dividend stocks, you will be able to apply leverage.
+This means that you have the opportunity to amplify your stakes, and effectively trade with more than you have in your account.
+In the UK, stock CFDs can have a leverage of up to 1:5 applied, and even more if you are classed as a professional trader.
 For example, if you trade Royal Mail stock CFDs at a stake of £300, this would permit a maximum trade size of £1,500 when applying leverage of 1:5.
 However, there is a lot of risk involved by leveraging your trade, since a loss in the trade could multiply losses by up to 5x as well.

-In theory, by trading stock CFDs, you do not own the asset as thus – won’t be entitled to dividend payments.
-However, some of the best CFD brokers in the UK space actually adjust your account balance to reflect a dividend payment.
+In theory, by trading stock CFDs, you do not own the asset as this – won’t be entitled to dividend payments.
+However, some CFD brokers in the UK space actually adjust your account balance to reflect a dividend payment.

 - For example, let’s suppose that you are long on a dividend stock CFD like Apple